Developer-OI/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 > [!NOTE]
 > In this tutorial the application will take photos to upload images to the Blob storage.
 If you are running this locally from the Unity editor, then make sure that you have a webcam connected to your computer.

-Open the application on your HoloLens, click on **Set Object** and type in the *search bar* the name "Car".
+Open the application on your HoloLens, click on **Set Object** and then AirTap on the *text bar* to type the name "Car".
 Now you should see the **Object Card**, click on the **Camera** button and you will be instructed to do an AirTap to take a photo.
 After taking a photo you will see a message that informs you about the active upload and after a while the image should appear where the placeholder was before.

 Now rerun the application and search for the *Tracked Object* and the previously uploaded image should appear as thumbnail.